triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

   since the code is already executable on CPU as plain single-source C++, but makes sense for HLS C/C++ or OpenCL.

-When running a SYCL program on AMD/Xilinx FPGA, the runtime takes care of this variable according to the compilation option, so it is not necessary to set it.
+When running a SYCL program on AMD FPGA, the runtime takes care of this variable according to the compilation option, so it is not necessary to set it.